Unveiling the Mystery: A Deep Dive into tan⁻¹(3/4)

 √(3² + 4²) = √(9 + 16) = √25 = 5

-Therefore, we have a 3-4-5 right-angled triangle.
-The angle θ, whose tangent is 3/4, is the angle opposite the side of length 3.
+Which means, we have a 3-4-5 right-angled triangle.
+Which means the angle θ, whose tangent is 3/4, is the angle opposite the side of length 3.
 This geometric representation provides a clear visual understanding of the problem.

 Beyond the Calculator: Understanding the Approximation